Khashiev/Java7/README.md

 Turn-in directory	| ex02
 Files to turn-in	| ORM-folder

-We mentioned before that Hibernate ORM framework for databases is based on reflection.
-ORM concept allows to map relational links to object-oriented links automatically.
-This approach makes the application fully independent from DBMS.
+We have already mentioned that the Hibernate ORM framework for databases is based on reflection.
+The ORM concept allows to automatically map relational links to object-oriented links.
+This approach makes the application completely independent from DBMS.
 You need to implement a trivial version of such ORM framework.

-Let's assume we have a set of model classes.
-Each class contains no dependencies on other classes, and its fields may only accept the following value types: String, Integer, Double, Boolean, Long.
+Let's assume that we have a set of model classes.
+Each class has no dependencies on other classes, and its fields can accept only the following value types String, Integer, Double, Boolean, Long.
 Let's specify a certain set of annotations for the class and its members, for example, User class:

 ```java
 @OrmEntity(table = “simple_user”)